PostgreSQL CDC using Kafka and Debezium

 --topic pg_repl.public.table1

 NOTE: Currently, Materialize only supports Avro-encoded Debezium records.
-If you're interested in JSON support, please reach out in the community Slack or leave a comment in this GitHub issue.
+If you're interested in JSON support, please reach out in the community Slack or submit a feature request.

 Debezium emits change events using an envelope that contains detailed information about upstream database operations, like the before and after values for each record.
 To create a source that interprets the Debezium envelope in Materialize: